ewine-project/5G-Flexible-Transceiver-for-Physical-Layer-Evaluation/README.md

 * calc_* These functions calculate (not only) performance values based on the passed objects.
 * do_* These more complex functions do actual simulation steps.
 ```
-<b>Remark<b>: To use the library functions, you must include the library folder and subfolders to the MATLAB path.
+** Remark **: To use the library functions, you must include the library folder and subfolders to the MATLAB path.
 ````